MaxWalker20/Max-Walker-s-VR-Coursework/README.md

 ### How to run it

-Simply run the built version using Unity.
+Simply run the built version inside the Build folder, using Unity.
 This version is not fully functional in terms of user interactability.

 ### Future Features
 - By adding a slider from 0 to 1, a decimal fraction can be obtained.
 This would give a considerably more smooth continuum of the sine function instead of entering the numbers for the ratios.